msarit/aritdev/_posts/2019-07-07-opensource.md

 I recently discovered that DevTo has added a 3rd installation option with GitPod.
 I was so excited that I decided to **create a short tutorial** on using GitPod to get started with the DevTo project.
 I truly hope to inspire several code newbies like me to finally get into opensource!

+{% include tweet-card.html quote="Curious about opensource, but a little intimidated?
+DevTo has made it ultra-easy to configure and start contributing to their project!" %}

 The tutorial is a five-part series; I've posted the first part below.
 Here is the [link to the entire series](https://vimeo.com/showcase/6111898).

 {% include video.html video_url="https://player.vimeo.com/video/346443242" %}